BorislavEnchev/TaskManagementSystem/README.md

 ### Adding Comments
 - Navigate to the task details page.
 - Add a comment in the "Comments" section.
-- Edit or delete comments as needed.
+- Edit comments anytime then click Update to save.
+- Delete comment as needed from the button next to it.

 ### Editing Comments
 - Navigate to the task details page.